Choose your path and set your own pace

 Upperclass Curriculum

 Every year, Brooklyn Law School students engage in the extremely important process of selecting their courses and planning their upperclass programs for the following academic year.
-Students have an enormous amount of autonomy to structure their upperclass years, choosing from among over 240 courses in a wide variety of areas.
-The Law School provides a great many tools to help students make informed choices about the kinds of classes, clinics, seminars, lawyering skills courses, and other academic offerings they wish to take during those years.
+Students can choose from a rich array of classes, clinics, seminars, lawyering skills courses, and other academic offerings they wish to take during those years.
+Faculty members also make themselves available to counsel students on an individual and ad hoc basis.

 Professional Responsibility